 - Accept that change is stressful.
 I’m waking up every morning feeling like I’ve been run over by a bus and like I got 20 minutes of sleep and I’m still beating myself up because I didn’t get up early to exercise?
 I should have just accepted that I needed to be gentle with my body and dealt with one problem at a time.

 - Buy pretty clothes in your size.
 I waited too long to do this.
 I don’t care if you do spend $200 on clothes “you will only wear for a month”.
 You deserve to feel pretty for that month.
 I’ve felt so much better about myself when I finally accepted that this was my size and I could still wear pretty clothes.

-- Eat good food that’s nutritious and tastes good and enjoy it.
-It seems more important than ever to put good food in my body and that means both not getting by on coffee and cookies like I did in my 20s, but it also means actually feeding my body and not starving it.
+- Eat good food that’s nutritious and tastes good.
+And enjoy what you eat!
+It seems more important than ever to put good food in my body and that means not getting by on coffee and cookies like I did in my 20s, but it also means actually feeding my body and not starving it.
 I see so many women at my office making meals out cereal bars and it makes me sad.
 If a cereal bar does it for you, that’s great, but if you’re going to be hungry an hour later, then feed your body something that satisfies it and tells it thanks for being there for you.
 People always talk about how it only takes 200 extra calories a day and at the end of the year you’ve gained an extra 10 pounds or something.
 But that works in reverse as well – just cutting down a barely noticeable bit or moving just a little bit more can also add up.